Do Akitas Like The Cold? Top 3 Simple Winter Safety Tips

 Like most other animals, Akitas minimize energy expenditure and body temperature by slowing chemical processes in their bodies.
 As a result, they emit less energy into the frigid environment.

-Are Akitas Weatherproof?
+Are Akitas weatherproof?

 As you know, this dog breed has a double coat trait that makes them a champion of the cold weather.
 Therefore, Akitas can be considered almost waterproof.